4.3 Strategy for the social inclusion of young people

-There is no proper strategy on social inclusion in the German-speaking community.
+There is no proper strategy on social inclusion in the German-speaking Community.
 However, social inclusion plays a central role in its Regional Development Concept.
 The Regional Development Concept was conceived as a long term strategy by the German-Speaking government, without any kind of legal basis.
-The process was initiated in May 2008 with a comprehensive stock-taking and regional analysis, whereby the strengths and weaknesses, chances and challenges of East Belgium were closely examined.
-On the basis of this study, strategic approaches and concrete recommendations were crystallized into a mission statement which characterized East Belgium as a Frontier Region, an Economic Region, a Learning Region, a Caring Region and a Living Region (Lebensregion).
-As of January 2022, the Regional Development Concept was published in four volumes: the first contains the regional analysis, the second contains the mission statement, development strategy and suggested measures, while the third outlines specific and concrete projects.
+The process was initiated in May 2008 with a comprehensive stock-taking and regional analysis, whereby the strengths and weaknesses, chances and challenges of the German-speaking Community were closely examined.
+On the basis of this study, strategic approaches and concrete recommendations were crystallized into a mission statement which characterized the German-speaking Community as a Frontier Region (Grenzregion), an Economic Region (Wirtschaftsregion), a Learning Region (Bildungsregion), a Caring Region (Solidarregion) and a Living Region (Lebensregion).
+As of January 2022, the Regional Development Concept was published in five volumes: the first contains the regional analysis, the second contains the mission statement, development strategy and suggested measures, while the third outlines specific and concrete projects.
 Volume four looks back on the first implementation period and introduces the future and cross-sectional projects within the framework of the second implementation period, including the project “DG Inklusiv 2025”.
 Volume five, the so-called Regional Development Concept III, concerns the third implementation phase between September 2019 and June 2024.

 In the first implementation phase of the Regional Development Concept (REK I) there were already sub-projects on the subject of Inclusion.

-In 2009 the parliament of the German-speaking Community (Parlament der Deutschsprachigen Gemeinschaft, PDG) accepted the UN Convention on the Rights of Persons with Disabilities (Übereinkommen über die Rechte von Menschen mit Behinderung) into their legal framework.
+In 2009 the Parliament of the German-speaking Community (Parlament der Deutschsprachigen Gemeinschaft, PDG) accepted the UN Convention on the Rights of Persons with Disabilities (Übereinkommen über die Rechte von Menschen mit Behinderung) into their legal framework.
 The guiding principles of the UN convention are among other things accessibility and inclusion that enable all people to participate in the life of society regardless of their impairment.

 Inclusion must, however, be accompanied by supporting measures.
 The action plan “DG Inclusive 2025” flags up concrete measures and approaches that are intended to lead to the implementation of the UN Convention.
 This action plan has been drawn up with the involvement of the authorities, the service providers inside and outside the disability area and citizens and above all the people with disabilities.
 The UN Committee for the Rights of People with Disabilities has meanwhile examined the first Belgian state Report on the implementation and on 3 October 2014 published its closing observations with suggestions for further implementation.
 These observations complement the action plan “DG Inclusive 2025” and represent the guiding principles of the aspect of inclusion in the REK.

 The creation of an inclusive society within the meaning of the UN Convention on the Rights of People with Disabilities is an overarching task on which the public and private institutions and actors should be involved.
 In this connection, no one can decline jurisdiction.
 Therefore within the scope of REK II the implementation of the action plan “DG Inclusive 2025” is being commenced.
-All part subject areas of the REK are to contribute quite specifically to more inclusion in our community.
+All part subject areas of the Regional Development Concept are to contribute quite specifically to more inclusion in the community.